MRSimulator I/O

 Loading complex methods from a file, like the DAS example above, can reduce complex code.
 Methods representing actual experiments can be saved to a file to later be loaded into a script as needed.

-Serializing a Simulator Object
+Serializing a Simulator Instance

-The entire Simulator object may be serialized to a JSON-compliant file using the save() Python method.
+The entire Simulator instance may be serialized to a JSON-compliant file using the save() Python method.
 By default, the attribute values are serialized as physical quantities represented as a string with a value and a unit.

 sim = Simulator()

 # ...
-Setup Simulator object
+Setup Simulator instance

 sim.save("sample.mrsim")

-Now the file sample.mrsim holds the JSON representation of sim, a Simulator object.
+Now the file sample.mrsim holds the JSON representation of sim, a Simulator instance.
 To load a simulator from a file, call the class method load().
 By default, the load method parses the file for units.

 new_sim = Simulator.load("sample.mrsim")